microsoft/pyright/README.md

 ## why?

-pyright has several serious limitations which were the main motivation behind this fork.
+the main motivation behind this fork was the fact that pyright has several serious issues that the maintainers didn't want to address, and many bugs that they consider to be intentional behavior. here is a list of some of its major problems that we've resolved in basedpyright:

-### pyright has no way to pin the version used by vscode
+### ability to pin the version used by vscode

-this means if the extension gets updated, you may see errors in your project that don't appear in the CI, or vice-versa. see [this issue](https://github.com/microsoft/pylance-release/issues/5207)
+in pyright, if the vscode extension gets updated, you may see errors in your project that don't appear in the CI, or vice-versa. see [this issue](https://github.com/microsoft/pylance-release/issues/5207).

+basedpyright fixes this problem by adding an `importStrategy` option to the extension, which defaults to looking in your project for the [basedpyright pypi package](#published-as-a-pypi-package---no-nodejs-required).

-### no way to run the pyright CLI without nodejs
+### published as a pypi package - no nodejs required

+pyright is only published as an npm package, which requires you to install nodejs. [the version on pypi](https://pypi.org/project/pyright/) is just an unofficial wrapper that installs node and the npm package the first time you invoke the cli, [which is quite flaky](https://github.com/RobertCraigie/pyright-python/issues/231).

-python developers should not be expected to have to install nodejs in order to typecheck their python code. it should just be a regular pypi package, just like mypy, ruff, and pretty much every other python command line tool
+python developers should not be expected to have to install nodejs in order to typecheck their python code. it should just be a regular pypi package like mypy, ruff, and pretty much all other python tooling. this is why basedpyright is [officially published on pypi](https://pypi.org/project/basedpyright/), which comes bundled with the npm package.

-### issues with unreachable code
+### reporting errors on unreachable code

 pyright often incorrectly marks code as unreachable. in most cases, unreachable code is a mistake and therefore should be an error, but pyright does not have an option to report unreachable code. in fact, unreachable code is not even type-checked at all: